mabiesen/microbit_alarm_system/README.md

 You will want to assign an appropriate "my_id" variable in the python code of the microbits to reflect alarm location; otherwise you will not be getting the most value from this project.
 For the microbit using a buzzer, make sure to set the "has_buzzer" variable to True.`

+### Going Further

+You could connect one of the microbits to a pc and use it as a hub to transfer data to the pc (see my microbit laser pointer repo, microbit hub code.).
+You could then use python code to transmit a text message or email to your mobile device for on-the-go alerts.